pepershukov/ytm-yld/README.md

 - Deleting songs that have been removed from the playlist
 - Downloading playlist metadata as a JSON formatted file
 - Format the songs in the playlist to a text file
 - Downloading only the songs that you want
+- Downloading lyrics for songs

 Instructions per version may differ, so **if you are looking for instructions on previous versions, look into a specific version tag or commit accordingly.**